codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

    - If you can't find Google Play, try updating the Google Hangouts app to trigger an update to the Play Store.
    - You may see messages that the Google+ app needs to be updated.
 You will need to go to the Google Play Store and click "Update".

 8. **Android 5.0.0 only:** If you are using Android 5.0.0, you will be prompted to update to the latest version of Google+ app.
-In addition, make sure to upgrade to at least Genymotion 2.4.0 (there appears to be issues with Genymotion 2.3.1).
+In addition, make sure to upgrade to at least Genymotion 2.4.0.

 9. Make sure to update to the latest version of Google Play Services by opening the "Play Store" app and then the "Maps" app to verify play services is running correctly.